davecom/DK86PC/README.md

 I've run some automated CPU tests and the CPU is reasonably good, but is still missing a few instructions.
 I wrote it all by hand using Intel/IBM/online documentation, only looking at other emulators when I got really stuck for a particular specific item.

 The emulators I've found most helpful as a reference is [this Java one](https://github.com/NeatMonster/Intel8086) by @NeatMonster and [this C one](https://github.com/mikechambers84/XTulator) by @mikechambers84.

+For the CPU opcode implementations, I largely used the official Intel 8086 manual as well as this [great site by Felix Cloutier](https://www.felixcloutier.com/x86/index.html).